 These boots feature a very aggressive Granite Peak outsole that is excellent for any terrain.

-The deep and multidirectional lugs bite into ground and snow with ease, ensuring you have plenty of grips regardless of what exactly is under your feet.
+The deep and multidirectional lugs bite into the ground and snow with ease, ensuring you have plenty of grips regardless of what exactly is under your feet.

-On top of that, the outsole is very sticky, which means improved traction on ice.
+On top of that, the outsole is very sticky, which means improved traction for walking on ice.
 It’s also important to know that, because the lugs are so deep, you will barely even feel the terrain you’re walking on, making these boots perfect for rocky areas.